-Sky has said it will raise broadband and pay TV prices on some of its TV packages from April 1.
+Sky has said it will raise broadband and pay TV prices on some of its TV packages from April 1 2021.
+Landline customers will also see their bills rise from the beginning of May.

-These increases follow news that BT will be increasing the price of many of its deals at the end of March.
+These increases follow last month’s news that Virgin Media will be increasing the price of some of its deals at the beginning of March.

-See how real customers rate Sky against competitors like BT, TalkTalk and Virgin Media in our survey of more than 8,000 broadband customers.
+See how real customers rate Sky against competitors like BT, TalkTalk and Virgin Media in our survey of the best and worst broadband providers.

 How are Sky’s prices changing?